flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

     - All of the Dreamcast software was seized by customs officials due to the absence of a 'country of origin' marking on the packaging.
 When Ozisoft got their hands on them.
 All the games were disorganized, shrink wrapped and missing classification.

   - **No Advertising**: Unless you follow the console market, you won't know that the Dreamcast was released in Australia, because it was not advertised.
+However, marketing campaign began on December 5th, 1999, five days after the console's launch.

   - **High Price Point**: Even if you followed the console market, it was priced at $499 AUD (about $350 USD), much higher than the $199 USD price tag in the US.
 This price was reduced to $299 AUD (about $175 USD) about a year after launch.